petejkim/stripe-cancel-refund/README.md

 This script cancels subscriptions and issues refunds.
 Use when you are shutting down your service.

+I hope you will never have to use this.

 Use at your own risk.
 No warranty provided.

 - - -